Cale-Torino/Radxa_Pi_Zero_TAK_Server/README.md

 - For Radxa Zero model with 512MB or 1GB memory, it comes with AP6212 module.
 - For Radxa Zero model with 2GB or 4GB memory, it comes with AP6256 module.

+# Index
+- Summary
+- Details

+# Details

 Do note that there are specific boards of the Radaxa Pi Zero which have different specs.

-# Index

 Namely:
 - 512MB RAM & 0GB EMMC storeage